bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

 private part of the key to the rest of the team, along with the name you just gave it in the dashboard.

-using `eb init` (or `./deploy.sh newapp`) without a keypair argument will offer to create a keypair.
+using `eb init` (or `./deploy.sh newapp`) later without a keypair argument will offer to create a keypair.

 ### Create An Empty Project (Tech Leads)

-create a directory for your project and then initialize your new project with elastic beanstalk.
+create a directory for your project (in this case we assume you've simply checked out the example) and then initialize your new project with elastic beanstalk.

-    mkdir my-excellent-project
-    cd    my-excellent-project
-    ./deploy.sh newapp

-The `deploy newapp` is a thin wrapper around `eb init`, but first checks that the appname you use does not yet exist (so you don't destroy someone else's 'most-excellent-app).
-It will also try to to guess a sensible name for your app (where sensible is `basename
-$PWD`), pick up the current region as defined in your `~/.aws/config` default region.  `eb init` will try to guess the type af app by looking for source code in the various supported languages.

-note that `eb init` relies on your `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` being set to working values.

-This example project already includes a copy of Michael Fortin's markdown viewer for PHP library and a trivial php app that displays this readme.md file.
-You can use it by:

     git clone git@github.com:productOps/best-practices.git
-    cd best-practices/php-aws-eb-example
+    cd best-practices/php-mysql-eb
-    ./deploy.sh new php-aws-eb-example -p PHP --region us-west-2 --keyname my_key
+    ./deploy.sh new php-mysql-eb --region us-west-2 --platform php5.5 --keyname yourkey_rsa_here

+The `deploy new` is a thin wrapper around `eb init`, but first checks that the appname you use does not yet exist (so you don't destroy someone else's 'most-excellent-app').
+With no args it will also try to to guess a sensible name for your app (where sensible is `basename $PWD`), pick up the current region as defined in your `~/.aws/config` default region.  `eb init` will try to guess the type af app by looking for source code in the various supported languages.

+note that `eb init` relies on your `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` being set to sensible working values, and your having already run `aws config`.

+This example project already includes a snapshot from 2007 of blog software (sadly for PHP4.x) and a mysql dump of the database (again Mysql 4.x) that matches the blog.
+The database has already been fixed up so it can restore properly.

 `eb init` is idempotent, meaning you can run it again and again, and it doesn't hurt.
 If there is already an application defined in AWS with the name eb